 If you don’t have access to the site where the license is currently active, or the site in question doesn’t appear to have an activated key, then login to your My Account page at IgniteWoo, look for the My Licenses section, find the license key in the list, and deactivate the license key there.

 Then reactivate the license on the site where you want to use the software.

 First deactivate the license key on your site by navigating to the menu Dashboard -> IgniteWoo Licenses.
 On that page click the Deactivate button for the plugin in question.

 Next, double check that the deactivation took place successfully by visiting your My Account page at IgniteWoo.
 In the licenses area of your account page there might be a Deactivate button if the license deactivation on your site didn’t synchronize properly with the IgniteWoo site.
 Click that deactivate button.

 Now, return to your site’s admin area, navigateto the menu Dashboard -> IgniteWoo Licenses, paste in your license key, and click the activate button.

 For one year from the date of payment and you must have an active license to receive updates and support.
 The software will continue working when your license expires, but you don’t get any further updates and support.
-You can renew and receive an automatic discount on the cost if you renew before expiration.
 It’s your responsibility to note when your license expires, however our site typically sends you a notice starting at 30 days before expiration, then again at 14 days prior, and 7 days prior.